aciccarello/ciccarello.me/_posts/recipes/2021-04-29-cream-cheese-slow-cooker-chicken.md

   - chicken
   - slow cooker
 image: /assets/img/cream-cheese-chicken-header.jpg
+updates:
+  - date: 2023-11-17T02:12:40.041Z
+    description: Added seasoning measurement & pressure cooker modifications
 ---
 This is a really easy slow cooker meal that requires very little prep.
 The initial ingredients can all go directly in the slow cooker.

 ![Raw ingredients in a slow cooker.](/assets/img/cream-cheese-chicken-combined.jpg){.post-img--float .post-img--float-right}

+To modify this recipe for a pressure cooker, withhold the cream cheese till the end (to avoid curdling).
+Cook on high for 30 minutes and add the cream cheese after shredding the chicken.

 ## Summary